FitSNAP/FitSNAP/docs/source/usage.rst

     pip install torch
     pip install Cython

-Then move into your LAMMPS directory and prepare a Makefile that'll build LAMMPS with all the packages required by FitSNAP:
+Then move into your LAMMPS directory and use cmake to prepare a Makefile that'll build LAMMPS with all the packages required by FitSNAP:

 .. code-block:: console